dat-ecosystem-archive/docs/papers/dat-paper.md

 So now we have found data sources, connected to them, but we haven't yet figured out if they *actually* have the data we need.
 This is where our file transfer protocol [Hypercore](https://www.npmjs.com/package/hypercore) comes in.
 This is explained in a later section.

 Peer connections types are outside the scope of the Dat protocol, but in the Dat implementation we make a best effort to make as many successful connections using our default types as possible.
 This means employing peer to peer connection techniques like UDP hole punching [?].
 Our approach for UDP hole punching is to use a central known hole punching server which is accessible on the public Internet.

+#### 3.1.2.1 Hole Punching

-In our implementation we re-use our custom DNS server by adding to it special functionality to facilitate peer message exchange for the purpose of hole punching.
+When using raw UDP sockets in our implementation we re-use our custom DNS server by adding to it special functionality to facilitate peer message exchange for the purpose of hole punching.

 In a scenario where two peers A and B want to connect, and both know the central server, this is how we perform UDP hole punching: